The Bridge in Curve: Background

 According to the National Gallery of Australia, Smith painted The Bridge in Curve, which is based on drawings made at Milsons Point on the North Shore, during an important phase of her career as an artist, when the importance of colour and the application of paint in small strokes gave her paintings a "brilliant vitality".
 Smith had become interested in colour theory and used this painting as an opportunity to demonstrate it with the blue and white of the sky contrasting with the more earthy colours of the buildings and vegetation.

 Construction of the bridge

 Sydney Harbour Bridge was built to better connect the North Shore suburbs with Sydney and reduce water traffic.
 A Royal Commission reported on the potential for a link in 1909, and ground was finally broken on the 28 July 1923.
 September 1926 saw the completion of the piers that would support the spans approaching the arch.
 Construction of the arch started on each shore in 1928, and they met for the first time on 19 August 1930.
 The bridge opened to the public in 1932.

 Reception

 Upon completion the painting was rejected from the Society of Artists exhibition of 1930.
-The painting was only purchased for the National Gallery of Victoria in 1967, which has been criticised as indicative of the neglect of Cossetting Smith's work.
+The painting was only purchased for the National Gallery of Victoria in 1967, which has been criticised as indicative of the neglect of Cossington Smith's work.